Best daily deals

 • Mobvoi TicWatch Pro 5: Another solid Wear OS pick is the TicWatch Pro 5.
 Boasting Google’s latest software, the device packs powerful internals and great features.

 • Garmin Venu 3: The best Garmin smartwatch for women is the Venu 3.
-It’s one of the best multisport tracking watches available right now and Garmin’s best smartwatch yet.
+It’s one of the best multisport tracking watches available and Garmin’s best smartwatch yet.

-• Xiaomi Mi Band 7: The best affordable fitness tracker for women is the Xiaomi Mi Band 7.
-Though the company has since launched a Mi Band 8, it is not yet globally available.
-Meanwhile, the previous generation is incredibly cheap and punches well above what its weight (and price tag) would suggest.
+• Xiaomi Mi Band 8: The best affordable fitness tracker for women is the Xiaomi Mi Band 8.
+The device is incredibly cheap and punches well above what its weight (and price tag) would suggest.

 Apple Watch Series 9: The best smartwatch for women